 There’s more diffraction at f/16 on both lenses, but it’s really not too bad.

 After a brief outer-frame victory for the XF 35mm F/2 WR, the tide shifts in favour of the old guard, the XF 35mm F/1.4.
 For Fuji shooters looking for the pinnacle of 50mm sharpness, the original XF 35mm F/1.4 remains the lens to beat.

 Diffraction sets in about equally on both lenses, and in both cases, Fuji’s Lens Modulation Optimizer obliterates it so JPEG shooters needn’t worry.

-I’ve read some concerns about distortion on the new XF 35mm f/2 WR.
-While it’s true that some distortion exists, and it’s more than the near zero distortion of the XF 35mm f/1.4, it’s really not a big deal, especially when focusing at further distances when distortion is often more important.
+I’ve read some concerns about distortion on the new XF 35mm F/2 WR.
+While it’s true that some fairly significant distortion exists, and it’s a lot more than the near zero distortion of the XF 35mm F/1.4, but when using software that applies Fuji’s embedded profiles, it can almost be ignored.
+This is especially true when focusing at further distances where distortion is often more important.
 To demonstrate this, I’ve reduced myself to photographing a wall.
 If that offends you, pretend there a person mid-stride in the right third of the image and that it’s black and white.
 Then it’s street photography.

-Those are RAFs, straight out of the camera.
+Those are RAFs with the embedded correction profile applied.
+No addiitonal work required for the photographer.
 Hardly seems like it’s worth losing sleep over.
 The in-camera corrections barely change the image at these distances.
-What I do notice is a little falloff on the the XF 35mm f/1.4, and the slightly warmer rendering of the XF 35mm f/2 WR.
+What I do notice is a little falloff on the the XF 35mm F/1.4, and the slightly warmer rendering of the XF 35mm F/2 WR.